ubirch/ubirch-client-go/README.md

           from the `apiConfig` as your device auth token.
     3. Generate a 32 byte secret in base64 format.
 You can enter `head -c 32 /dev/urandom | base64` in a Linux/macOS
        terminal or encode 32 ASCII characters in an [online base64 encoder](https://www.base64encode.org/).
-    4. Generate another secret, which is needed as a static authentication token for some endpoints.
-(We won't use it in this Quick Start, but it's a mandatory configuration.
-This can be any string, for example another base64 encoded secret like the one above.)

    Create a file `config.json` in your working directory with the following content:
     ```json